-Worrying about sleep problems can make them worse, but it's very hard not to think about them.
+Worrying about sleep problems can make it worse, but it's very hard not to think about them.

-Are you struggling under the strain of your heavy load?
-Make sure you bend your knees rather than your back when you pick things up, and try to avoid carrying anything too heavy (although this is easier said than done if you already have a young child...).
+Do you have back pain?
+It’s not uncommon.
+Make sure you bend your knees rather than your back when you pick things up, and try to avoid carrying anything too heavy (although this is easier said than done if you already have a young child).

 Go to sleep on your side if you're not already doing so

 When you reach your third trimester, the advice is to go to sleep on your side because research has shown that going to sleep on your back is linked to an increased risk of stillbirth.
 This advice includes daytime napping and night sleeping.
 Read more about safe sleep positions in pregnancy.